Artyom17/layers/README.md

 * Introduce a concept of layers into WebXR spec and the way how layers should be provided from user's code to Browser;
 * Define ways to get layers capabilities, such as maximum number of supported layers, supported types of layers, etc;
 * Define ways to provide image source to layers; such image sources should be able to wrap internal high-efficient zero-copying render targets (such as "compositor swapchains");
-* Make sure the layers part of WebXR spec is extensible for any future additions and minimizing need for breaking changes in future;
+* Make sure the layers' part of the WebXR spec is extensible for any future additions and minimizing need for breaking changes in future.

 ### Examples of use cases